-January 25, 2023
+January 29, 2023

-Dear Members of the Senate State and Local Government Committee:
+Dear Members of the House Judiciary and Public Safety Committee:

-On behalf of the Minnesota Chamber of Commerce, thank you for the opportunity to share our opposition to SF 2 (Sen. Mann) and SF 34 (Sen. Pappas), legislation seeking to impose new unfunded paid leave mandates on Minnesota's employers.
+On behalf of the Minnesota Chamber of Commerce, thank you for the opportunity to share our opposition to SF 34 (Sen. Pappas), legislation seeking to impose a new unfunded paid leave mandate on Minnesota's employers.
 The Minnesota Chamber is a statewide organization representing more than 6,300 businesses and more than half a million employees throughout Minnesota, and a majority of our members are small to mid-sized businesses.

-Minnesota's employers, employees, and communities are counting on lawmakers to work toward an agenda for economic growth, making Minnesota's economy stronger, more vibrant, and more competitive.
+Minnesota's employers, employees, and communities are counting on lawmakers to work toward an agenda for economic growth, making Minnesota's economy stronger, more vibrant and more competitive.
 We know from the Chamber's 2023 Business Benchmarks that Minnesota lags other states in a number of key business metrics.
 Instead of accelerating economic growth in 2023, this bill takes the opposite approach.